What Is a Bank Statement?

 Follow these steps to access your online statements:

-HOW TO FIND YOUR STATEMENT ONLINE
+HOW TO GET A BANK STATEMENT ONLINE

 - Log in to your bank’s website or mobile app.

 - Locate the section where the statements are available.

 - This may be labeled as “bank statement” or “e-statement,” depending on the bank.

 - Choose the statement for the period you want to view.